 If you’re after a sprawling, ultra-complex RPG with a stack of rulebooks and marathon sessions crammed into a 30-pound box, Crash Site might not be your game.
 But if you’re craving a gritty, tactical, story-driven experience packed into a sleek and modern sci-fi action horror box, you’re in the right place.

 Crash Site is about surviving a brutal world with your wits, exploring dangerous areas with powerful cybernetic super-mercs, and making choices that shape every playthrough.
-Its choose-your-own-adventure narrative, fast-paced hex-grid combat, and modular overworld deliver deep replayability without the bloat.
+Its choose-your-own-adventure narrative, fast-paced skirmish combat, and modular overworld deliver deep replayability without the bloat.
 With a tight table footprint, thematic presence, and a loot system where every single item counts, this is a sci-fi action RPG built for impact.

 Note to Readers